Raw Materiality

 Brazil has grown sugarcane since the early 1500s and remains the world’s largest producer of both sugarcane and refined sugar.

 Amid fossil-fuel-driven climate change and intensifying consumption from development, finding sustainable replacements for petroleum-based fuels has been a pressing concern for decades.
 Recent scientific advances have offered plant-based products as a solution.
-Renewable and often biodegradable, these could replace the wide variety of petrochemicals used daily, from fuel to plastic to synthetic fabrics.
+These could replace the wide variety of petrochemicals used daily, from fuel to plastic to synthetic fabrics.

 Fuel station in São Paulo showing the prices of both gas (red sign) and ethanol (sugarcane-based biofuels, green sign).